-- A. CI8 inter alia has these basic functions: - o adopts basic rules for the risk assessment methodology, programming of inspections, documenting the inspection activity, and reporting the activity of inspectorates; - o creates and maintains a unique inspection portal that serves for programming and coordinating inspections, exchanging data between different inspectorates, and for informing the public; - o oversees the implementation of this law and of the special law by state inspectors for programming, authorizing and conducting the inspection, and has the right to propose disciplinary measures against the inspectors and the Chief Inspector in case of observing violations by the latter ones; - B. Law no. 10433, dated 16.06.2011 brought some novelties as relates to: - o the manner of organizing inspectorates at the local and central level, the principles of inspection and institutional relations between SIs and CI. - o the law centralized in a single institution the regulatory and methodological coordination of a number of independent inspectorates according to the areas of responsibility as per different ministries. - o setting some basic guarantees on the duration of the planned inspection.
-Specifically, Article 26/2 provides that: "The maximum permissible annual inspection period is from 5 to 15 days". - o sanctioning the basic principles of inspection in function of reducing the business burden by imposing the obligation on inspectors to carry out preliminary business briefing on inspections (Article 32)9.
+a) CI8 inter alia has these basic functions:

+- " adopts basic rules for the risk assessment methodology, programming of inspections, documenting the inspection activity, and reporting the activity of inspectorates; - " creates and maintains a unique inspection portal that serves for programming and coordinating inspections, exchanging data between different inspectorates, and informing the public; - " oversees the implementation of this law and the special law by state inspectors for programming, authorising and conducting the inspection, and has the right to propose disciplinary measures against the inspectors and the Chief Inspector in case of observing violations by the latter ones;

+b) Law no. 10433, dated 16.06.2011, brought some novelties as relates to:

+" the manner of organising inspectorates at

+the local and central level, the inspection principles and institutional relations between SIs and CI.

+- " the law centralised in a single institution the regulatory and methodological coordination of several independent inspectorates according to the areas of responsibility as per different ministries. - " setting some basic guarantees on the duration of the planned inspection.
+Specifically, Article 26/2 provides that: "The maximum permissible annual inspection period is from 5 to 15 days". - " sanctioning the basic principles of inspection in the function of reducing the business burden by imposing the obligation on inspectors to carry out a preliminary business briefing on inspections (Article 32)9.

-We point out that since 2017, there is an initiative to progress with the Inspection Reform in the framework of deregulatory reform.
-Following the reformation of the inspection, it is important to analyze the impact of regulatory reform and business costs to build an ongoing reform roadmap.
-There are currently 16 SIs under IQ coordination with a published lists of inspectors in office.
+We point out that since 2017, there has been an initiative to progress with the Inspection Reform in the framework of deregulatory reform.
+Following the reformation of the inspection, it is important to analyse the impact of regulatory reform and business costs to build an ongoing reform roadmap.
+There are currently 16 SIs under IQ coordination with a published list of inspectors in office.